benspaulding/eslint-plugin-django/README.md

 ## Overview

-This eslint environment plugin provides globals for the [Django JavaScript Catalog](https://docs.djangoproject.com/en/2.2/topics/i18n/translation/#using-the-javascript-translation-catalog).
+This ESLint environment plugin provides globals for the [Django JavaScript Catalog](https://docs.djangoproject.com/en/2.2/topics/i18n/translation/#using-the-javascript-translation-catalog).

-Most eslint configurations use
+Most ESLint configurations use
-[`"no-undef": "error"`](https://eslint.org/docs/rules/no-undef), which will cause eslint to error if you internationalize your code and use Django as your backend, e.g.:
+[`"no-undef": "error"`](https://eslint.org/docs/rules/no-undef), which will cause ESLint to error if you internationalize your code and use Django as your backend, e.g.:

 ```html+django